ircam-ismm/como-elements/README.md

 ### Clients and Controller

-Each smartphone connects to the server opening a webpage.
+#### Each devices connects to the server opening a webpage.
 Different type of clients can be used

 - `designer`, using `https://myserver:8000/designer` allows for recording gesture template to be recognized, each linked to specific sound
 - `player`, `using https://myserver:8000/` allows for playing  gesture template to be recognized, playing the corresponding sound

 - Other device, possibly without motion server, can run the 'controller' for managing in real-time all connected devices and run different session and scripts

+#### Port
+Default port is 8000, other port value can be set in `/config/env/default.json`

 ## To faciliate testing and development purpose